powersurge360/trivia_app/README.md

 * Run `bin/setup`
 * Run `bin/dev` to start the local suite of servers

-Use `docker compose run rails spec` to run specs
+Use `docker compose exec web bin/rails spec` to run specs

 To install new dependencies, rebuild the web image with `docker compose build web`